JJ/Algorithm-Evolutionary/README.md

     sudo apt-get install libgd2-xpm-dev

 if that fails.
 Type equivalent incantations for other distros.
 You're good to go if you have the `GD` module already installed, though.
+This is mainly used for generation of animated graphics, so if you're not really interested in that repeat installation with `--force`

 ## INSTALLATION